Market as a social institution -Test Papers

 While various kinds of non-market exchange systems (such as the ‘jajmani system’) did exist in many villages and regions, even during the pre-colonial period villages were incorporated into wider networks of exchange through which agricultural products and other goods were circulated.

 Recent historical research has also highlighted the extensive and sophisticated trading networks that existed in pre-colonial India.
-Pre-colonial India had well-organised manufacturing centres as well as indigenous merchant groups, trading networks, and banking systems that enabled trade to take place within India, and between India and the rest of the world.
+Pre-colonial India had well-organised manufacturing centres as well as indigenous merchant groups, trading networks, and banking systems that enabled trade to take place within India, and between India and the rest of the world. - In most agrarian or ‘peasant’ societies around the world, periodic markets are a central feature of social and economic organisation in numerous ways:

 Weekly markets bring together people from surrounding villages those who come to sell their agricultural or other produce and to buy manufactured goods and other items that are not available in their villages.